 Sellers: Is the Mileage Too High to Sell?

 If you’re a seller looking to shift an old electric vehicle, then you shouldn’t let high mileage get in your way.
 As we’ve said above, the mileage on an EV is far lesser an indicator of health than it is on a gasoline or diesel car.
+It’s increasingly important for sellers to instead use marketing tools to present the car for sale with clear information (such as about battery capacity/health), so that the buyer can easily make a decision.

 Keep Service Records